 Empower (v.) – to give someone power; to promote self-actualization

 Conclusion?
 The power to empower is the ability to help a person to recognize and achieve his or her full potential.
 Powerful, right?
 And you know what?
 We are all powerful enough to do it…even those of us who have been ridiculed, bullied and broken down.
 I know because I have been there.

-As you may know from reading my post about my childhood in the 1980s, I grew up wearing glasses.
+As you may know from reading my post about my ’80s kids, I grew up wearing glasses.
 And not just any glasses, but ones with big frames and thick lenses.
 I first started wearing glasses at age 5 and wasn’t able to switch over to contact lenses until I was 14.
-Throughout these long nine years, the teasing and bullying I experienced surrounding my glasses was horrendous.
+Throughout these long nine years, the teasing and childhood bullying I experienced surrounding my glasses was horrendous.
 I was called all the usual names – you know: nerd, geek, four eyes, etc.

 But, those were not the words that hit me the hardest.
 Instead, what was worse was:

 - Being called ugly by the kids at school and having a family member confirm this as true by reciting the story of “The Ugly Duckling” and assuring me that ONE DAY, I would become a beautiful swan.

 - Not being allowed to wear my glasses in my dance recital while performing on a stage where I couldn’t see the person in front of me to save my life.